UN expert: N.Korea nuclear talks should include human rights

-SEOUL, South Korea (AP) — A U.N. rights investigator says negotiations on North Korea’s denuclearization must also include its abysmal human rights situation.
+SEOUL, South Korea (AP) — A U.N. rights investigator said Friday that negotiations on North Korea’s denuclearization must also include its abysmal human rights situation.

-Tomas Ojea Quintana told reporters in Seoul on Friday that he wants North Korea to accept his call for a dialogue on its human rights conditions.
+Tomas Ojea Quintana told reporters that he wants North Korea to accept his call for a dialogue on its rights conditions.
+He said North Korea has not allowed him to visit despite his requests over the past three years for cooperation.

-He says the human rights issue was sidelined in diplomatic efforts last year to strip North Korea of its nuclear weapons.
+Quintana, the U.N. special rapporteur on North Korean human rights situation, said the issue was sidelined in diplomatic efforts last year on stripping North Korea of its nuclear weapons.

-Quintana, the U.N. special rapporteur on the situation of human rights in North Korea, says he hopes 2019 will “usher in a new era for human rights” for the North Korean people.
+“The fact is that with all the positive developments the world has witnessed in the past year, it is all the more regrettable that the reality for human rights on the ground remains unchanged, and continues to be extremely serious,” he said.

 Most Read Nation & World Stories